 If you're using an Android smartphone that runs Marshmallow, and are looking to change text size, we have your back, as in this article, we will explain how you can do this.
 Please note that all the instructions presented in this article have been tested on a Google Nexus 5 running Android 6.0.1.

-How to tweak text size on Android phone
+How to tweak text size on an Android phone

 There are two ways to do it.
 The first way requires you to head to the Settings menu: